Kadee80/front_end_web_F16/Week_5/README.md

 Today you will be presenting your midterm proposals to your classmates.
 Please be respectful of your fellow students and keep your laptops closed while listening to presentations.
 Each presentation should take 7-10 minutes including questions and comments.

+##PSA: We do not have class Monday due to Fall Break.
+Wednesday we will be learning image optimization in Photoshop.
+Please have at the very least a trail version of Adobe Photoshop CC installed on your machines before class next week.

 ## Monday

 1. Teresa